 - Electro shock weapons (e.g. Tasers) containing dangerous goods such as explosives, compressed gases, lithium batteries, etc.

-Items that may be carried in or as passenger checked or carry-on baggage but are still restricted to specific limits on quantities or dimensions:
+Items that may be carried in or as passenger checked or carry-on baggage or on one’s person but are still restricted to specific limits on quantities or dimensions:

 - Medicinal or Toiletry Articles; Non-radioactive medicinal or toiletry articles (including aerosols) such as hair sprays, perfumes, colognes and medicines containing alcohols.